Reivax5/MobileTodo-Pt.1/Part1/README.md

 Now that we have a `TodoList` component, we will create a `Todo` component.
 This component will display a single todo.
 To do so, you will need to use the `View` component.
 This component will allow us to create a container.
 You can find more information about the `View` component [here](https://reactnative.dev/docs/view).

-Now that we have a `Todo` component, we will create a `TodoForm` component.
-This component will allow us to create a new todo.